ogi02/Odyssey/CONTRIBUTING.md

 ## Pull requests formatting

-- The name of the task in Ora and the name of the pull request should be the same.
+- The name of the task in Ora and the name of the pull request should be the same
-- In the message explain what has been changed in the code.
+- In the message explain what has been changed in the code
 - Add reviewers.
-The project owners are mandatory reviewers and you can add other contributors.
+The project owners are mandatory reviewers and you can add other contributors
 - Add assigness.
-In the most cases it will only be you.
+In the most cases it will only be you
-- Add labels.
+- Add labels
-- Pull requests that are not following the rules won't be accepted.
+- Pull requests that are not following the rules won't be accepted

+## Ora Abbreviations
+- "BE" - Back-end
+- "FE" - Front-end
+- "TS" - Tests
+- "T" - Team (Usually tasks that require team effort and team discussion)

 ## Commit Messages Formatting